PrabhanjanJois/Quiz-Application-CC-React-TypeScript-M-UI/README.md

   * Open in vs-code or other editor and choose the extracted file.
   * Run <b>npm install</b> in terminal (node modules will get installed).
   * Run <b>npm start</b> in terminal.

 \
-Have deployed this application in <b> Netlify </b>
-\
-Click the link to open the application https://taupe-sunburst-90ff99.netlify.app/
-\
-(Some parts of the application are not working correctly in the hosted website better run by downloading the zip file)
-\
-\
 <b>_Some of the SnapShots are as follows_</b>